 She’d have to draw from her own reserves, Kate realized.
 Blast it, she’d never had much power on her own.
 Better make it good then, Kate thought.
 She sucked in a deep breath, steeling herself for the plunge, then delved down inside of herself.
 Her own power was a thin, reedy sort of thing, but Kate took hold of it all the same.
 She narrowed her eyes, concentrating her attention on the point just beyond the rift.

 Kate shot forward, the world around her blurring as she stepped through the Fade to the other side of the field.
 She shot past Cassandra, past Solas and Varric, right toward the mass of demons.
 But instead of stopping, Kate shot right through their bodies.
 Kate skidded to a stop just past the rift, then lost her balance and fell forward onto her hands and knees.
 She looked over her shoulder to find that the demons had all frozen to ice behind her.

 Kate laughed in triumph.
 Now that was more like her old magic.
-Kate rose to her feet, reached for for her own mana again…
+Kate rose to her feet, reached for her own mana…

 And this time she came back with nothing it at all.
 She had entirely exhausted herself.
 On one spell, too, she thought in annoyance.
-This was what came of relying overmuch on one’s affinity for the Fade.
-Now Kate only had a little energy left inside of her, enough for possibly a low-level spell or two.
+This was what came of relying overmuch on one’s affinity for Fade energies.
+Now Kate only had enough for possibly a low-level spell or two.
 She hoped that would suffice.

 Then again, Kate thought, it seemed her help was no longer needed.
 The golden-haired soldier lunged to his feet, smashing into the frozen demons with a fury.